esper-io/dev-docs/docs/home/console.md

 ![Device Template](./assets/OLD_DASHBOARD/17_DT.png)

-Click on the Preview option to preview the device template.
-Click on the + sign to expand and then check selected individual components.
+Click on the `Preview` option to preview the device template.
+Click on the `+` sign to expand and then check selected individual components.

 *   **Edit Template**

-To edit any template, click on the 'Edit Template' option.
+To edit any template, click on the `Edit Template` option.
 Policy, Apps, Branding, Settings, Group and Add devices options can be updated as required.
-To save the changes, click on the 'Update' button on the Preview page.
+To save the changes, click on the `Update` button on the Preview page.

 *   **Add Devices (IMEI Provisioning)**

 ![Device Template](./assets/OLD_DASHBOARD/13.1_DT.png)

 While editing a template, you also have the option to add IMEI/Serial numbers of devices you want to provision with this template.
-There is a section 'Add devices' that appears if you click on Edit Template.
+There is a section `Add devices` that appears if you click on `Edit Template`.
 Using this section, user can upload IMEI and Serial numbers.
 See details on IMEI Provisioning via Template [here](imei-provisioning-template/index.html).

 *   **Delete Template**

 ![Device Template](./assets/OLD_DASHBOARD/18_DT.png)

-Click on the 'Delete Template' option on top right to delete a selected template.
+Click on the `Delete Template` option on top right to delete a selected template.

 ##  Devices